alphagov/govspeak-preview/app/assets/markdown/guide.md

 ###Start now button

-To turn a button into a ['Start now' button](https://www.gov.uk/service-manual/design/start-pages#start-page-elements), you can pass `start` to the button tag.
+To turn a button into a ['Start now' button](https://www.gov.uk/service-manual/design/start-pages#start-page-elements), you can add `start` to the button tag.
 These buttons should only appear once per page, and be used at the start of a transaction.

     {button start}[Start Now](https://gov.uk/random){/button}